Kiosk Amersfoort Central

 The dynamic in the Kiosk stores at Amersfoort Central Station cannot be compared to other coffee bars: speed is crucial.
 Senior category manager Sander Turk and salesperson Jeannette Pater each find their own way to reach the same goal: to serve travellers in the shortest time possible.
 And hand them a good cup of coffee, of course.

 The average traveller spends seven minutes at the station, measured from the moment they pass through the gates until the departure of their train.
 This brings with it the special dynamic that salesperson Jeannette Pater loves.
 "Everything revolves around speed, no day is the same."
-Trains are delayed, cancelled, or arrive at a different platform than planned.
+Sometimes trains are delayed, or arrive at a different platform than planned.
 It means that the flow of Kiosk customers can turn around completely in a minute.
-"And when there are major problems with the railways, customers get free coffee and tea.
-Then 'free coffee' appears on the screens at the cash registers", says Jeannette.
-Calamity coffee is what they call it among themselves.
+"And when there are major weather or technical problems with the railways, customers get free coffee and tea for some comfort during the delay.

 How many coffees on average are we talking about?

 Jeannette: "That differs per Kiosk.
 We sell 300 coffees a day in the central hall and on platform 1/2.
 On platform 6/7, we average 500 – during rush hour, we have one person constantly pouring coffee there, while two others run the cash registers.
 Cappuccino is more difficult though: the foam collapses if the coffee is left waiting too long.
 This is where Lattiz has been a real asset for several years now, as the milk foam remains firm and smooth for quite a long time."